-Here's How To Respond To Your Ex's Text From Out Of The Blue
+Yikes, Here's How To Respond When Your Ex Texts You Out Of Nowhere

 Let’s say it’s a Saturday afternoon, and you’re having a lovely day minding your own business.
 You slept in, you grabbed coffee with a friend, and you even ran a couple errands on your to-do list.
 Now you’re curled up in bed binge-watching Succession and eating Halo Top straight from the container.
 Then, all of a sudden, your phone flashes with a new message from… No. It can’t be.
 You ex, whom you haven’t heard from in months?!
 Mild panic ensues.
 How should you respond to your ex’s text?
 Should you even say anything at all?

 When you’re not expecting it (or even when you are), a text from your ex can ruin your whole day.
 Why on earth are they trying to contact you after a long period of silence?
 No matter how innocuous the text looks — maybe it’s something along the lines of, “How’s it going?” or, “Congrats on the new job!” — it can certainly feel like there’s something deeper going on.
 Before you rush to respond with something snarky, put your phone down and take a deep breath.